hmidani-abdelilah/thing-to-do-debian-12/README.md

 ```bash
 sudo timedatectl set-timezone Africa/Casablanca --adjust-system-clock
 ```
+* install libs Dependence of some software clipboard:

 ```bash
 sudo apt install gir1.2-gda-5.0 gir1.2-gsound-1.0 -y
 ```
+* install support langs of libreoffice :
+*
 ```bash
 sudo apt install libreoffice-l10n-ar libreoffice-l10n-fr -y
 ```
+* install java jdk - Java Development Kit (JDK) :

 ```bash
 sudo apt install default-jdk -y
 ```
+* install java jre - Java Development Kit (JDK) - ava Virtual Machine (JVM):

 ```bash
 sudo apt install default-jre -y
 ```
+* install Java support for LibreOffice (Java classes, scripts, config snippets).
 ```bash
 sudo apt install libreoffice-java-common
 ```

 ## Configure Swappiness
- Decreasing swappiness value is one of the best ways to improve the performance of your system.
+ * * Decreasing swappiness value is one of the best ways to improve the performance of your system.
 This forces your Linux system to use RAM, instead of the hard drive.
 For those of you unfamiliar with Linux swap, check out our post on Linux swap.

-Check the current swappiness value by executing:
+* Check the current swappiness value by executing:

 ```bash
 cat /proc/sys/vm/swappiness # 60 (default)
 ```

-Open /etc/sysctl.conf file as an administrator:
+* Open /etc/sysctl.conf file as an administrator:

 ```bash
 sudo nano /etc/sysctl.conf
 ```
-At the end of the file, add vm.swappiness=10 which will reduce swap usage.
+>> At the end of the file, add vm.swappiness=10 which will reduce swap usage.
+>>

-Press `CTRL + O` to save changes and `CTRL + X` to exit the nano editor.
+>>Press `CTRL + O` to save changes and `CTRL + X` to exit the nano editor.

 **Now reboot your system for the change to take effect.**